 2. Do Not Fear the Shaker

 Once you deplete glycogen stores, electrolytes are flushed out with water.
-The most essential of these is salt (sodium), so its deficiency is also responsible for 90% of all physical ailments.
+The most essential is salt (sodium), so its deficiency is also responsible for 90% of all physical ailments.

 In particular, headaches and dizziness, the main symptoms of keto flu, are clear signs of too little salt consumption.